-Satisfactory (S) - counts as completed credits Incomplete (I) - counts as an attempted course, but not completed (if the incomplete changes to satisfactory, you must contact our office if you would like your SAP status recalculated) Unsatisfactory (U) - counts as an attempted course, but not completed (if the incomplete changes to satisfactory, you must contact our office if you would like your SAP status recalculated) No Grade Submitted (NGS) - counts as attempted course, but not complete Drop/Withdrawn (DW) - counts as an attempted course, but not completed (if registered for it on the census date) Students who fail to complete the minimum number of credits are placed on Financial Aid Warning and are notified in writing.
+Satisfactory (S) - counts as completed credits Incomplete (I) - counts as an attempted course, but not completed (if the incomplete changes to satisfactory, you must contact our office if you would like your SAP status recalculated) Unsatisfactory (U) - counts as an attempted course, but not completed Drop/Withdrawn (DW) - counts as an attempted course, but not completed (if registered for it on the census date) Unofficial Withdrawal (UW) - counts as an attempted course, but not completed (if registered for it on the census date) Repeat (R) - counts as an attempted course, but not completed Students who fail to complete the minimum number of credits are placed on Financial Aid Warning and are notified in writing.
 While on warning if the student earns at least 2/3 of attempted credits the next semester the warning is removed.
 If the student does not complete at least 2/3 of attempted credits the following semester, the student is ineligible for financial aid.
 How to calculate if you are meeting the 2/3 requirement (Semester Criteria): Number of credits you successfully complete in a semester Number of original credits you attempted as of the official enrollment date If this number is .667 or over (rounded to the nearest thousandth), you have successfully completed at least 2/3 of your classes that semester and will not be affected by SAP.
 If this number is less than .667 you will be on SAP warning the next semester.
 See below for more information on Warning status.
 3. Maximum Timeframe Criteria - Students must complete their programs within 150% of the expected length of the program.
 The maximum timeframe calculation includes transferred in credits; regardless if they apply toward the student's degree program.
 Maximum timeframes are defined as follows: